The TESS All-Sky Rotation Survey: Periods for 1,046,317 Stars Within 500 pc

-Applying the random forest classifiers substantially improves the reliability of the recovered periods.
-Without quality flagging, increasing the probability threshold from 0.5 to 0.9 raises the match fraction from 68.5\% to 87.8\%, while reducing the half-period alias rate from 9.4\% to 3.7\%.
-When all quality flags are enforced, the match fraction improves further, reaching 94.0\% at a threshold of 0.9, with a corresponding half-period alias rate of 1.1\%.
-As expected, these gains in reliability come at the cost of completeness: the number of recovered stars decreases from 1,319 in the baseline flagged sample to 799 at the most stringent threshold.
+Applying the random forest classifier vetting methodology developed here substantially improves the reliability of the recovered periods.
+Without quality flagging, increasing the probability threshold from 0.5 to 0.9 raises the match fraction from 75.3\% to 86.5\%, while reducing the half-period harmonic rate from 9.7\% to 5.1\%.
+When all quality flags are enforced, the match fraction improves further, reaching 96.1\% at a threshold of 0.9, with a corresponding half-period harmonic rate of 1.7\%.
+As expected, these gains in reliability come at the cost of completeness: the number of recovered stars decreases from 1,319 in the baseline sample with quality flags applied (no contaminants, no binaries, no multiple periods, period was measured in multiple TESS sectors) to 870 at the most stringent threshold.

 These results are shown visually in the middle row of Figure~\ref{fig:kepler_k2_before_after}.
-The trends mirror those seen for \kepler: the vast majority of stars that pass our vetting agree with the \ktwo\ period, with $\sim4\%$ of the remaining measurements being inadvertently doubled.
-As in the \kepler\ case, our alias flagging and period-doubling logic enables recovery of rotation periods beyond what is typically achievable in a standard single-sector TESS light curve.
+The trends mirror those seen for \kepler: the vast majority of stars that pass our vetting agree with the \ktwo\ period, with $\sim0.7\%$ of the remaining measurements being inadvertently doubled.
+As in the \kepler\ case, our harmonic flagging and period-doubling logic enables recovery of rotation periods beyond what is typically achievable in a standard single-sector TESS light curve.